methodphoto/methodphoto/lip2025/index.md

 **Instagram:** @robin.likes.abstracts<br />
 **Instagram:** @robin_maurice_barr

-### Sonia Hunt
+## Sonia Hunt

-I fell in love with photography many years ago and completed a BTEC in darkroom practices at the London School of Communication and a HNC at Westminster College.
+I fell in love with photography many years ago and completed a BvTEC in darkroom practices at the London School of Communication and a HNC at Westminster College.
 I am also a member of London Independent Photography (LIP) and f4 Photography.

 I have worked in all areas of photography but in recent years I have concentrated predominantly on landscapes and seascapes which I have exhibited in Brighton and London.
-I also supply professional stock garden imagery and am represented by GAP and Getty photo libraries.
+I also supply professional stock garden imagery.

 **Email:** soniahunt57@gmail.com<br />
 **Instagram:** @soniahunt57

+## Kasia Kowalska

+Kasia Kowalska is a Polish artist living in London.
+Her work involves digital and analogue photography.
+In her recent practice she reflects on a subjective experience relating to the female figure, feminist art theory, gender performativity, photographic archives, and our personal and collective relationship with the natural world.
+She has a BA degree in Photography from London Metropolitan University.
+She is a British Journal of Photography’s Portrait of Britain winner and Association of Photographers Student Awards winner and multiple finalist.
+She is the current editor of fLIP magazine.

+**Instagram:**	@kasia_kowalska_photography

+## Don Holtum

+Don Holtum comes from a science and business background and his photographic interests derive from the appearance and nature of things around him.

+Working in both analogue black and white and digital colour, and ignoring (or being ignorant of) the conventions of “the language of photography” and its ideological commitments, he seeks to produce pictures which are dynamic and context rich, with a resonance reflecting the realities and complexities of our surroundings.

+**Email:** donholtum@gmail.com

+## Mal Woodford and Charlotte Woolford

+## Paul Plummer

+Paul works mainly with digital, and sometimes with analogue cameras.
+He's interested in alternative approaches, particularly pinhole photography.
+His bent is towards the abstract.
+He is fascinated by what it means to say a photograph is 'interesting' or 'worthwhile', and would like to extend the range of photography, often by considering subjects that are regularly overlooked.